 The tours are most suited to energetic, adventurous and sociable people, who are not looking for luxuries -- but rather a village feel, fun ambiance, and value for money.
 The accommodations are rustic and local transport, including ferries and rickshaws, is used (which is all part of having an authentic experience).

 Two and three-day packages are offered, as well as day tours.
 Their rates include transport, accommodation, Bengali food, permits, boat safari, village walk, and evening performances from local musicians.
-Expect to pay 4,000 per person for two days and 5,500 rupees per person for three days.
+Expect to pay 4,200 per person for two days and 5,500 rupees per person for three days.
+There is an option to spend one night on the boat.
 Tours are usually limited to 15 people.

 If you'd prefer to stay on a boat rather than on land, and you're looking for a private and personalized tour experience with a touch of luxury, check out Sundarban Houseboat.
 The unique boat has been specially designed and renovated to provide inviting classy hotel-style accommodations.
 You won't need to sacrifice comfort to stay on this boat.
 There are three bedrooms, all with attached western bathrooms, that can accommodate 14 people in total.
 Facilities include air conditioning, flat screen TVs in all rooms, living and dining room with sofas, kitchen with gourmet chef, sun deck with loungers, library, games, and movies.